albuzenet/Longstaff-Schwartz/README.md

     Wall time: 2.99 s

-Only 5 sec to generate 200k paths
+Only few seconds to generate 200k paths

 Now we can display the results of the simulation.
 Let's plot 10 simulated GBM paths